ITurres/ITurres/README.md

     '🖥 I enjoy designing web applications.',
-    '🙇🏻‍♂️ Currently working with React.ts and Angular', '🌟 Besides web development in general, I specialize in optimizing development workflows, enforcing coding and programming standards, and advocating for adherence to best practices to ensure clean and professional codebases.'
+    '🙇🏻‍♂️ Currently working with React.ts and Angular', '🌟 Besides web development in general, I specialize in optimizing development workflows, enforcing programming standards, and advocating for adherence to best practices to ensure clean, scalable and professional codebases.'
   ],
   futureLearningGoals: [
     '🥖 French.',